 5233 N Clark St in Chicago

 WCF is in the lovely Andersonville neighborhood which has many coffeehouses and restaurants.
 Please RSVP as seating is limited.
 For my last book party there, several had to stand.
+Here is the facebook RSVP page.
+About 35 have confirmed.
+I hope to have about 50.

 Please consider purchasing my book at the event as I share sales with the bookstore.
 I will be happy to sign books.
 I will read short excerpts from the novel.
 I promise not to bore you!